jtsteinbach/sandbox/README.md

   └─── verify it: cd my-project && sb verify
 ```

-Unpacking recreates `.sb/sandbox.db` in a **fresh** folder (it refuses to overwrite an existing repository), restores it with private `0600` permissions, and checks out the current branch's files into your working folder. **All history survives** — every save, every branch, the full journal chain — so the very first thing worth doing is `sb verify`, which will confirm the store, chain, and refs all still agree.
+Unpacking recreates `.sb/sandbox.db` in a **fresh or empty** folder — a destination that already contains anything is refused, whether it holds a repository or just files, so an unpack can never silently overwrite a live directory.
+To merge into a non-empty folder deliberately (redeploys, restoring over local extras), pass `-i`/`--ignore-dir`: matching paths are overwritten with the archive's version, everything else is kept.
+The store is restored with private `0600` permissions and the current branch's files are checked out into your working folder. **All history survives** — every save, every branch, the full journal chain — so the very first thing worth doing is `sb verify`, which will confirm the store, chain, and refs all still agree.

 ### What's inside a .sbox